An Aggressive Defense For Federal Conspiracy Charges

 The attorneys at Jansen & Davis, P.A. combine over 70 years of experience in criminal defense.
 We will fiercely advocate for your rights and will fight to minimize or eliminate the penalties you may be facing.

 Understanding Federal Conspiracy

-If two or more people make an agreement to commit a crime and take even one step towards completing the crime, they can be charged with conspiracy.
-Conspiracy is a serious federal offense that can be charged regardless of whether or not the involved parties actually complete the crime; simply taking a step towards completing the crime is enough evidence to bring charges against a person.
+If two or more people make an agreement to commit a crime and take even one step toward completing the crime, they can be charged with conspiracy.
+Conspiracy is a serious federal offense that can be charged regardless of whether or not the involved parties actually go through with the crime; simply taking a step toward completing the crime is enough evidence to bring charges against a person.

 Depending upon the type of crime involved in the conspiracy, it may be charged as either a felony or a misdemeanor.
 In cases where the defendants were plotting murder, the crime will most likely be charged as a felony, whereas if the defendants were plotting to commit a theft crime, it may be charged as a misdemeanor.

-A Tallahassee federal criminal lawyer from our firm will be able to examine your situation to determine exactly what kind of charges you might be up against and will then take the necessary actions to build a defense to the charges.
-By gathering pertinent evidence, information, and witness testimony, your attorney may be able to have your conspiracy charges reduced or dismissed, or in the least can argue you a lesser sentence if conviction cannot be avoided.
+A Tallahassee federal criminal lawyer from our firm will be able to examine your situation to determine exactly what kind of charges you might be up against and will then take the necessary actions to build a strong defense to the charges.
+By gathering pertinent evidence, information, and witness testimony, your attorney may be able to have your conspiracy charges reduced or dismissed or, at the least, can argue you a lesser sentence if conviction cannot be avoided.